Elqui Valley, a must-see Tourist Destination

 Image: rallymobil.emol.com

-Museo y Biblioteca Gabriela Mistral (Museum and Library); the Museo Entomologico y de Historia Natural; the Torre Bauer, emblematic symbol of the village, built in 1905, today turned into the Oficina Municipal de Informaciones Turisticas; the Planta de Produccion Pisco Capel (Distillery); the Embalse Puclaro (Puclaro Dam, finished building in 1999, to contain the scarce rainfall and regulate the waters of the Elqui River; Villaseca, small village known for its traditional Chilean gastronomy based on solar ovens and grills.
+Other attractions include the Museo y Biblioteca Gabriela Mistral (Museum and Library); the Museo Entomológico y de Historia Natural (Entomology and Natural History Museum); the Torre Bauer, an iconic symbol of the village, built in 1905 and now serving as the Oficina Municipal de Informaciones Turísticas (Municipal Tourist Information Office); the Planta de Producción Pisco Capel (Distillery); the Embalse Puclaro (Puclaro Dam), completed in 1999 to regulate the scarce rainfall and the waters of the Elqui River; and Villaseca, a small village known for its traditional Chilean cuisine based on solar ovens and grills.

 Museo Gabriela Mistral